1955 Indonesian legislative election

-Legislative elections were held in Indonesia on 29 September 1955 to elect the 257 members of the People's Representative Council.
+Legislative elections were held in Indonesia on 29 September 1955 to elect the 257 members of the House of Representatives.
 The election was the first national election held since the end of the Indonesian National Revolution, and saw over 37 million valid votes cast in over 93 thousand polling locations.
 The result of the election was inconclusive, as no party was given a clear mandate.
 The legislature which was elected through the election would eventually be dissolved by President Sukarno in 1959, through Presidential Decree number 150.

 Background

 The first elections were originally planned for January 1946, but because the Indonesian National Revolution was still underway, this was not possible.
 After the war, every cabinet had elections in its program.
 In February 1951 the Natsir cabinet introduced an election bill, but the cabinet fell before it could be debated.
 The next cabinet, led by Sukiman did hold some regional elections.
 Finally, in February 1952, the Wilopo cabinet introduced a bill for voter registration.
-Discussions in the People's Representative Council did not start until September because of various objections from the political parties.
+Discussions in the House of Representatives did not start until September because of various objections from the political parties.
 According to Feith, there were three factors.
 Firstly, legislators were worried about losing their seats; secondly they were worried about a possible swing to Islamic parties and thirdly an electoral system in accordance with the Provisional Constitution of 1950 would mean less representation for regions outside Java.